diaspora/diaspora/pkg/fedora/README.md

 ## Diaspora RPM tools

-Creates RPM packages from diaspora git repository.
+Creates diaspora source tarballs and RPM packages

-An alternative to the capistrano system, providing classic, binary RPM packages for deployment on Fedora 13.
+An alternative to the capistrano system, providing classic, binary RPM packages for deployment on Fedora 13 and OS-independent source tarballs aimed for packaging purposes.

-#### Synopsis:
+#### Fedora RPM synopsis

 *Prerequisites*: ruby-1.8, rubygem and other packages as described in http://github.com/diaspora/diaspora/wiki/Rpm-installation-on-fedora